 Everyone feels tired from time to time.
-Fatigue is feeling severely overtired.
-Fatigue makes it hard to get up in the morning, go to work, do your usual activities and make it through your day.
-You might have an overwhelming urge to sleep, and you may not feel refreshed after you rest or sleep.
+But fatigue means feeling severely overtired.
+Extreme fatigue makes it hard to get up in the morning, go to work, do your usual activities and make it through your day.
+Fatigue feels like you have an overwhelming urge to sleep, but you may not feel refreshed after you rest or sleep.

 Fatigue often occurs along with other symptoms, such as:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Many conditions, disorders, medications and lifestyle factors can cause fatigue.
 Fatigue can be temporary, or it can be a chronic condition (lasting six months or more).
 You may be able to quickly fix fatigue by changing your diet, medications, exercise or sleep habits.
 If an underlying medical condition is causing your fatigue, a healthcare provider can usually treat the condition or help you manage it.
 Fatigue causes include:

 Certain lifestyle factors can contribute to fatigue.
 These factors may include: